beenycool/villagesreborn/README.md

 - `enableDynamicDialogue`: Turn AI chat on or off
 - `llmProvider`: Choose "gemini", "local", or "openrouter"
 - `llmApiKey`: Your API key (required for "gemini" and "openrouter")
-- `llmLocalUrl`: The local API endpoint for "local" provider (e.g., "http://localhost:11434/v1/chat/completions")
+- `llmLocalUrl`: The local API endpoint for "local" provider (e.g., Ollama: `http://localhost:11434/v1/chat/completions`, llama.cpp: `http://localhost:8080`)
-- `llmApiEndpoint`: Optional override for the API endpoint (used with "gemini" or "openrouter")
+- `llmApiEndpoint`: Optional override for remote API endpoints (used with "gemini" or "openrouter" if you need a custom URL)
 - `llmModel`: Which model to use
 - `llmTemperature`: How creative the responses are (0.0–2.0)
 - `llmMaxTokens`: Max response length